Teaching in Birmingham

 Birmingham is a City that has been regenerated and rejuvenated in recent years, transforming itself into a modern and progressive City, whilst retaining all of its important historical and cultural characteristics.

 Birmingham is a great City, the second largest in the UK and potential to become an economic powerhouse alongside London.
-Well known landmarks such as the revolutionary spaghetti junction, New Street Station, which is the UK busiest railway station outside London, the Bull Ring (adjourned with some 15,000 aluminum discs) and a terrific market make Birmingham the best place to be.
+Well known landmarks such as the revolutionary spaghetti junction, New Street Station, which is the UK busiest railway station outside London, the Bull Ring (adorned with some 15,000 aluminium discs) and a terrific market make Birmingham the best place to be.
 The City's civic squares are a tribute to its Victorian and early 20th Century wealth and the Museum and Art Gallery forms part of the beautiful council house and there is an international airport.

 Birmingham is home to several leading universities and over 95% of teachers trained in the city find a job in the city.
 With great sporting facilities on offer, such as premier league footballs clubs and for cricket lovers there is always Edgbaston cricket ground.